optionhq/optionhq.github.io/README.md

 ## Development

 The landing page is statically generated from React & TypeScript using Vite.
 Site content can be updated in the `content.ts` and `assets/md/body.md` files.
 The `Md` component is used to render markdown files dynamically.

+To deploy the latest version to 'github pages', run the script `yarn deploy`